CodrinLup/NatureESN/README.md

 The minimum required version is R2021b Update 7 (9.11.0.2358333).

-The programs are organised in 4 folders:
+The programs are organised in 3 folders, highlighting the breakdown of the main advantages brought by AFRICO:

   ---Synthetic Linear Example - AFRICO vs FORCE - is Example A

   ---Synthetic Non-linear Example - AFRICO vs FORCE - is Example B

-  ---Fruitfly - AFRICO with input lags - is Example C

   ---NARMA10 Example - is Example D